Resolving SQL Logic Errors When Using generate_series in FTS5 Content Views

 Table-Valued Function Restrictions in Correlated Subqueries

-table).
+Thegenerate_seriestable-valued function operates as a runtime iterator that produces rows on demand.
+When used in a correlated subquery (as in theplayerscolumn calculation), SQLite must re-evaluate it for each row of the outer query (gametable).
 While this works in basic SELECT statements, views materialized for FTS5 content processing impose stricter constraints on determinism and query plan stability.
-The FTS5 engine requires predictable, indexable access patterns to the content source, whichgenerate_series
+The FTS5 engine requires predictable, indexable access patterns to the content source, whichgenerate_seriesdisrupts due to its dynamic row generation. -

 Solutions: Recursive CTE for Player Range Generation in FTS5-Compatible Views